-Richard Overton was born in Bastrop County, Texas in 1906, the grandson of slaves who had served at Travellers Rest, a plantation owned by Judge John Overton, just south of Nashville, Tennessee.
-Judge John Overton was an advisor to Andrew Jackson, and one of the founders of the city of Memphis.
+The house at 2011 Hamilton Avenue was built by Richard Overton in the College Heights subdivision of Austin in 1948.
+He lived here for the rest of his long life.
+Overton, who gained national recognition much later in life, was born in Bastrop County, Texas in 1906, the grandson of slaves who had served at Travellers Rest, a plantation owned by Judge John Overton, just south of Nashville, Tennessee.
+Judge John Overton was an advisor to Andrew Jackson, and one of the founders of Memphis, Tennessee.
 Upon emancipation, many of the Overton slaves moved to Texas.
-According to his cousin, Volma Overton, Jr., Richard Overton knew those people and related many stories about their life in slavery and their journey to Texas, connecting descendants with their past through oral history.
+According to his cousin, Volma Overton, Jr., Richard Overton knew those people and related many stories about their life in slavery and their journey to Texas, connecting his family members with their past through oral history.
 That connection made a big impression on Volma Overton, who found a deep appreciation in the relating of his family's history from Tennessee to Texas.

-Richard Overton worked in occupations typical of African-American men in Austin.
-He and his first wife, Novella, lived at 1511 E. 13th Street in the late 1930s, when Richard worked as a truck driver for Bargain Furniture Company at 4th and Congress.
+Richard Overton worked in occupations typical of many African-American men in Austin at the time.
+Born in rural Bastrop County, he came into Austin for paid work away from the cotton fields of his youth.
+He and his first wife, Novella, lived at 1511 E. 13th Street in the late 1930s, when Richard worked as a truck driver for the Bargain Furniture Company at 4th and Congress.
 He enlisted in the U.S. Army in 1940, and served in the South Pacific during World War II.
 When he returned to Austin after the war, he worked as a truck driver for Gage Furniture Company.
+He married his second wife, Wilma, and built this house in 1948, at a time when African-Americans in Austin were still subject to residential segregation, redlining, and an inability to secure mortgages and building loans.
+He built his modest house in the College Heights subdivision of East Austin, at the time an all-black enclave just northeast of the Tillotson Institute campus (it was not until 1952 that the Tillotson Institute merged with Samuel Huston College to become Huston-Tillotson College, later University).
+College Heights was a relatively affluent African-American residential section that had a majority of home owners rather than renters since the time of its initial development in the 1920s.
+Overton's choice of building in College Heights represented a conscious move to live in this neighborhood, and also his ability to purchase property and obtain the money to build this house, a rarity before the inclusion of African-American servicemen in the benefits of the GI bill.

-He married his second wife, Wilma, and built this house in 1948.
-He continued working for Gage Furniture Company until the late 1950s, and then went to work as a porter for Western Pipeline Company at 1011 San Jacinto Street.
-Former Texas governor Allan Shivers was the chairman of the board of Western Pipeline.
-In the mid-1960s, Richard Overton went to work at the State Treasury Department, where he stayed until he retired in the early 1970s.
-His cousin, Volma Overton, Jr. recalls that Richard Overton was very friendly with Ann Richards, who has the head of the state Treasury Department at that time, and used to deliver millions of dollars to various banks around Austin, riding up to the drive through in a golf cart.
+Richard Overton continued working for Gage Furniture Company until the late 1950s, and then found a job working as a porter for the Western Pipeline Company at 1011 San Jacinto Street, a company where former Texas governor Allan Shivers served as the chairman of the board.
+In the mid 1960s, Richard Overton began working at the State Treasury Department, where he stayed until he retired in the 1970s.
+His cousin, Volma Overton, Jr. recalls that Richard Overton was very friendly with Ann Richards, who was the head of the State Treasury Department at that time, and used to deliver millions of dollars to various banks around Austin, riding up to the drive-through in a golf cart.